disrpt/latest/README.md

 `dir`: *directionality of relation adapted to units*
 `rel_type`: *type of relation* (available only for PDTB framework)
 `orig_label`: *original label(s)*
-`label`: *DISRPT selected label to predict: first one/english traducted one/mispelled corrected one...*
+`label`: *DISRPT selected label to predict: first one/english truncated one/misspelled corrected one...*

 *See paper for details.